-This option is only valid against an LDAP Directory Source (not ODBC, LDIF, CSV etc).
+This information applies to an LDAP Directory Source (not ODBC, LDIF, CSV etc).

 When the Source is an LDAP directory, UnitySync sends an LDAP query and asks for specific information.
 Filters can be used to include and/or exclude objects based on their values.
 By default, each Discovery uses an automatically generated search query, usually broad and based on mail=* and the appropriate objectclass types you want to pull.